 The first point in the list above isn’t entirely true because every business is reviewable and most modern ones actively seek them from their most trusted clients.
 One of those types of businesses is doctors’ offices.

 But you’re reading this blog post because you’ve recently had a great experience with a new doctor and want to let other people know about it.
-Or maybe you’ve been going to the same family physician for years and just now started wanting to leave a review for them.
+Or maybe you’ve been going to the same family physician or family doctor for years and just now started wanting to leave a review for them.

 So how do you write a good review for a doctor?
 Let’s go over the step-by-step process and look at a few samples for reference.